 Rhynchospora macrostachya (tall horned beaksedge) - G4S2 - Prior to its collection at Woolsey Wet Prairie, this species was known in Arkansas only from a few scattered historical collections from remnant prairies.
 It has since also been found in several prairie-associated wetlands in Franklin County.
 At Woolsey Wet Prairie, it was first known from two natural prairie swales prior to construction of the berms.
 In the fall of 2006, ECO, Inc. gathered seeds and successfully propagated over 50 specimens during the 2007 growing season that were transplanted into marsh areas at the site during 2008.
 A 90 percent survival rate was observed and transplanted specimens produced large seed heads by the end of the 2008 growing season.
 Historically, this species has been observed in wetland cells E-2, E-4, E-5, W-1, W-2, and within the gas line easement.
 In 2015 and 2018, it was absent from wetland cell E-2, and in 2018 it was absent from wetland cells E-4 and E-5.
-During 2019, this species was observed in wetland cells E-5, W-1, W-2, and within the gas line easement, but still absent from wetland cell E-2.
+During 2019 and 2020, this species was observed in wetland cells E-5, W-1, W-2, and within the gas line easement, but still absent from wetland cell E-2.

 Crataegus reverchonii (Reverchon's hawthorn) - G4S1 - This small tree has been confirmed to occur in Arkansas only in Benton and Washington counties at low prairies or woodlands.
 It is primarily a western species.
 Specimens at Woolsey Wet Prairie appear to be Crataegus reverchonii subsp. palmeri, but both palmeri and the subspecies reverchonii have been reported for northwestern Arkansas.
 Additional study is needed to determine if both subspecies are present at the site.
 Historically, it has been observed within wetland cells W-1, E-4, E-5, and W-2.
 During 2019, this species was only observed within wetland cell W-1.
+However, it was observed in wetland cells E-4, W-1, and W-2 during the 2020-monitoring year.

 Artemisia ludoviciana var. mexicana (Mexican white sage) - G5T5S1S2 -This species is known to occur in Arkansas in dry grasslands and glades in a few counties in the northwestern part of the state.
 It was last documented from the Fayetteville area in 1954, when it was collected from "West Mountain" (a site believed to be about two miles east of Woolsey Wet Prairie).
 Historically, this species was observed as two distinct patches located in a fencerow and field margin along the south side of Persimmon Street, just west of Owl Creek.
 During 2018, Jeff Hickle of Jacobs collected and propagated seeds from these individuals and successfully transplanted them within the boundaries of the site during early 2019 in the buffer areas north of wetland cells E-1, E-2, west of W-1, and east of E-3.
+During 2020 individual plant species were observed in the buffer areas of wetland cells W-1 and W-2.